Discover

 come and go quickly.
 Usually they’re discovered in very

-for a possible “target” for study, university students
+looking for a possible “target” for study, university

-and their professors check with Dave’s site for the best
+students and their professors check with Dave’s site for

-possible subject – a supernova that is new and bright and
+the best possible subject – a supernova that is new and

-of their search programs, amateur supernova sleuths often come
+course of their search programs, amateur supernova sleuths often

 Prompt determination can be made by using Dave’s “site